The Rise and Fall of Ziggy Stardust and the Spiders from Mars: Artwork and packaging

 The photograph was taken during a photoshoot on 13 January 1972 at Ward's Heddon Street studio in London, just off Regent Street.
 Suggesting they take photos outside before natural light was lost, the Spiders chose to stay inside while Bowie, who was ill with flu went outside just as it started to rain.
 Not willing to go very far, he stood outside the home of furriers "K. West" at 23 Heddon Street.
 According to Cann, the "K" stands for Konn, the surname of the company's founder Henry Konn, and the "West" indicated it was on the west end of London.
 Soon after Ziggy Stardust became a massive success, the directors of K. West were displeased with their company's name appearing on a pop album.
 However tensions eased and the company soon became accustomed to tourists photographing themselves on the doorstep.
 K. West moved out of the Heddon Street location in 1991 and the sign was taken down; according to Pegg, the site remains a popular "place of pilgrimage" for Bowie fans.
 Bowie said of the sign, "It's such a shame that sign [was removed].
 People read so much into it.
 They thought 'K. West' must be some sort of code for 'quest.'
 It took on all these sort of mystical overtones".
+The original sign was reinstalled in 2024.
 Rolling Stone ranked the cover the 31st best album cover of all time in 2024.

 The rear cover of the original vinyl LP contained the instruction "To be played at maximum volume" (stylised in all caps).
 The cover was among the ten chosen by the Royal Mail for a set of "Classic Album Cover" postage stamps issued in January 2010.
-In March 2012, The Crown Estate, which owns Regent Street and Heddon Street, installed a commemorative brown plaque at No. 23 in the same place as the "K. West" sign on the cover photo.
-The unveiling ceremony was attended by Woodmansey and Bolder; it was unveiled by Gary Kemp.
-The plaque was the first to be installed by The Crown Estate and is one of few plaques in the country devoted to fictional characters.
+In March 2012 the Crown Estate, which owns Regent Street and Heddon Street, installed a commemorative brown plaque at No. 23 in the same place as the "K. West" sign on the cover photo.
+Woodmansey and Bolder attended the unveiling ceremony, which was done by Gary Kemp.
+The plaque was the first to be installed by the Crown Estate and is one of few plaques in the country devoted to fictional characters.